serena-pham/CS3980/Assignment03/Readme.md

 # Assignment 3: MongoDB Setup and Queries

+This assignment involves signing up for MongoDB Atlas, installing MongoDB Community Edition, and running queries using MongoDB Compass for the ```sample_mflix``` dataset.

 ## Query 1

 **Task:** Find all movies with ```runtime``` greater than 200 minutes in ```year``` 1983.
 The result should include a list of objects sorted by ```runtime``` increasing, and each object only has three fields: ```runtime```, ```title```, ```year```